 We also love mooching around the shops in Bowral and recommend visiting Lancelot Hill Antique shop on the main street which is amazing.
 We used to visit a lot of antique stores in England, and this one matches the quality of them easily.

 We absolutely love Sunnataram Thai Buddhist Monastery in Bundanoon which is west of Kangaroo Valley.
-If you’re not up for doing one of their donation based retreats, you can visit every Sunday from 11-4pm.
-Just make sure you cover your shoulders, arms and below the knees out of respect for the monks.
+If you’re not up for doing one of their donation based weekend retreats, you can visit every Sunday from 11-4pm.
+Just make sure you cover your shoulders, arms and below the knees for respect for the monks.

 Just a three hour drive south of Sydney lies Jervis Bay.
 If you’ve not heard of Jervis Bay yet, you’ll want to know about it because it’s one of the most stunning beach towns you’ll come across near to Sydney.

-With the title known as the world’s whitest sand beach, we recommend going on the white sands walk which is one of the most beautiful coastal walks in Australia.
+With the title known as the world’s whitest sand beach, we recommend going on the White Sands Walk which is one of the most beautiful coastal walks in Australia.
 You’ll pass by loads of incredible beaches with white sand and turquoise waters, you’ll wonder if you’re still in Australia.
 Best of all, the track is pretty quiet and it’s a nice flat walk meaning you can take your kids along too.
 Plus there’s car parking throughout the walk so you can start it from various points.